bwgjoseph/mongoose-vs-ottoman/README.md

 1. Write all test cases in `/test` directory
 2. Create one file per feature test case (e.g. $in.test.js, save.test.js)

+# Test Cases

+Test cases that are indicated with `.skip` are either

+1. Has issue that has been filed and waiting for fixes
+2. Needs to run as a standalone test instead of as a suite

 # Resource

 - [couchbase-cli](https://docs.couchbase.com/server/current/cli/cbcli/couchbase-cli.html)